NLAFET/block_cimmino/doc/source/installation.rst

    # the files will be in the Release/lib directory
    ls Release/lib # gives libabcd.a

+   # an executable is also created that can be used
+   # to try ABCD without having to write code
+   mpirun -np 16 ./Release/abcd_run

 If cmake does not finish correctly, here are some possible reasons: